Is Organic Cotton Really Better Than Regular Cotton?

 I’m going to continue to prioritize buying organic cotton because I think the whole organic movement is coming from more of a “doing things better” attitude as opposed to the conventional “how do I make the most money of this” attitude.
 However, from now on, I’ll only buy GOTS-certified organic cotton so I can be sure it was dyed organically.

 And finally, the most important thing I want you to remember is that your skin is your biggest organ so you better pay attention to what you put on it!
-It doesn’t matter if organic, or not, always wash your clothes before wearing them the first time because they might be full of nasty stuff!
+It doesn’t matter if organic or not (but especially if thrifted!) always wash your clothes before wearing them the first time because they might be full of nasty stuff!